Bloom · Berry

 Below is a simple ‘shortlist’ of plants that are normally in bloom this month or are of interest for fruit, bark or foliage.
 See Bloom • Berry for comprehensive lists with links to photos and cultural information.

 - Keep tree leaves from collecting on your lawn.
+Shred them and add to your compost pile, or use them to mulch your beds.

-- Turfgrass science: Controlling Winter Annual Broadleaf Weeds
+Turfgrass science: Controlling Winter Annual Broadleaf

 - Divide spring- and summer-blooming perennials.
 Because plants put enormous energy into blooms, most fall-blooming perennials, including many ornamental grasses, are better divided in spring.